Learning When to Attend: Conditional Memory Access for Long-Context LLMs: Experiments

 We begin by evaluating the throughput of the standalone \ourname kernel on NVIDIA H200 GPUs by benchmarking the forward and backward passes of our custom Triton kernel against FlashAttention-2 (FA-2).
 As shown in \cref{fig:runtime_speedup} (\cref{apex:kernelspeed}), our kernel achieves 1.6-35$\times$ and 1.08-45 $\times$ speedups for the forward and the backward pass across varying sparsity levels, where sparsity denotes the fraction of queries for which Global Attention is skipped.

 \textbf{Training Speedups.} These kernel-level gains translate into higher training throughput for \ourname compared to CLP by conditionally invoking Global Attention only when required, thereby reducing the cost of the most expensive operation at long context lengths.
 As a result, across different Base LLMs, \ourname achieves nearly 2$\times$ higher training throughput at 128K context length.
-Detailed throughput comparisons with CLP are reported in \cref{table:l2a_speedup}.
+Detailed throughput comparisons are reported in \cref{table:l2a_speedup}.
+Compared to other sparse Attention baselines, \ourname provides the best tradeoff between efficiency and long-context performance.
+We demonstrate this on Qwen2.5-7B, where S$^2$-Attn achieves higher throughput ({$\sim$1725 tokens/GPU/s} versus {$\sim$1384 tokens/GPU/s} for \ourname) but exhibits a 10-point performance gap from CLP (\cref{fig:sub_b}).
+NSA achieves substantially lower throughput ($\sim$565 tokens/GPU/s) and a larger 20.5-point gap from CLP.
+In contrast, \ourname remains close to CLP performance while improving training throughput, making it Pareto-optimal among the evaluated baselines.

 \textbf{Inference Speedups.} As described in \cref{sec: inference}, the \ourname kernel is applied during the prefill phase of inference and can therefore exploit sparsity.
 Similar to training, \ourname achieves nearly 2$\times$ speedups in time-to-first-token (TTFT) compared to CLP.
 In \cref{fig:qwen_ttft}, we report average TTFT at 64K and 128K context lengths, averaged across tasks from our long-context benchmark suites.
 The results show that L2A is nearly Pareto-optimal, achieving aggregate long-context performance on par with CLP while approaching the TTFT of FlexPrefill, the fastest baseline in terms of average TTFT.
 In the Appendix (\cref{fig:1.5b_prefill} and \cref{fig:7b_prefill}), we further analyze how this trend evolves with increasing context length.
 Notably, \ourname becomes faster for both training and inference prefill as context length increases, since the cost of Global Attention grows with sequence length.